Table of Contents

 The Artlist license, for both royalty-free background music downloads and royalty-free sound effect downloads, is very straightforward.
 When you subscribe to Artlist, you get access to all the music and sound effects in the library for $25 a month (billed yearly at $299).
 You can download up to 40 items a day before the system thinks you’re a bot, but there are no other quantity limitations.

-The Artlist license lasts forever, so you don't have to worry about renewing it in five years.
-If, for whatever reason, you decide not to renew your Artlist subscription, anything that you downloaded when you were subscribed remains licensed for use in perpetuity.
+The Artlist license on published projects lasts forever, so you don’t have to worry about renewing it in five years.
+If, for whatever reason, you decide not to renew your Artlist subscription, any project that features music you downloaded as a subscriber remains covered in perpetuity.
 When you download a royalty-free background music track or sound effect from Artlist, you can use it wherever you want and on whatever video project you want.
-You can use it on any platform, in any jurisdiction, in as many different projects as you wish.
+You can use it on any platform, in any jurisdiction and in as many different projects as you wish, as long as you are a subscriber.
 That means you can use the same piece of music in a video, a podcast and a videogame without having to worry about multiple licenses.
-You can even use it in the future, on a platform that hasn't been invented yet.

 That said, you can’t use Artlist music or sounds for anything hateful, racist, pornographic, inciteful or otherwise illegal or defamatory.
 Downloads are not transferable, either.
 That means only you can use it unless you are a contractor creating something on behalf of a client.
 But we think that’s fair enough.